xenya52/fmc003_dongle_api/README.md

 - ```GET /v2/io-wiki/items/{listOfIds}``` - Show IoWikimodels from valid id reverences in the DB
 - ```GET /v2/io-wiki/items/all``` - Show all IoWikiModels in the DB
 - ```GET /v2/io-wiki/fetch-default-values-into-db``` - Fetches the presaved values, from a file, into the MongoDB
-- ```GET /v2/io-wiki/fetch-from-teltonikaIoWiki-into-db``` - Scrapes the data from the teltonikaIoWiki and saves it into the MongoDB
+- ```GET /v2/io-wiki/fetch-advanced-values-into-db``` - Fetches the scraped teltonikaIoPage, from a file, into the MongoDB as IoWikiModels
 ### IoDongle Endpoints

 #### v1